air/configtest/Salt article.md

 So let's be a nice doorman and let them in:

     sudo salt-key -y -a salt01

+Resulting in:

     The following keys are going to be accepted:
     Unaccepted Keys:
     salt01
     Key for minion salt01 accepted.

+We can verify with the List command:

     sudo salt-key -L

+Resulting in:

     Accepted Keys:
     salt01
     Unaccepted Keys: